Frequently Asked Questions (& a little history!)

 In the fall of 2008, as a result of a financial crisis brought about by the failure of a $1.4 million override vote, Town selectmen were prepared to close the Library immediately.
 On June 30, 2009 all but token town funding ceased.
 From that day forward, the Board of Trustees and Corporators of the Association have maintained the library as a public institution funded through private funds, not only for the benefit of Yarmouth Port, but also for the Town and larger community.
 We are open 25 hours a week; the annual operating budget is about $150,000.

-For further information on ways to give click on "Get Involved" or click here.
+For further information on ways to give click here.

 Below are some frequently asked questions.